billyyoung/blog/content/posts/exponential-growth-and-viruses.md

 So thank you for washing your hands.
 You’re helping save lives.

 ## A little extra, as a treat
-Here are some highlights from people who recognize the exponential growth at play: [sharing info](https://twitter.com/balajis/status/1235061303334625280), [asking questions](https://twitter.com/diviacaroline/status/1234316133060116481), and [taking action](https://twitter.com/Seattle2019nCov/status/1235359313171898370).
+Here are some highlights from people who recognize the exponential growth at play: <a target="_blank" href="https://twitter.com/balajis/status/1235061303334625280">sharing info</a>, <a target="_blank" href="https://twitter.com/diviacaroline/status/1234316133060116481">asking questions</a>, and <a target="_blank" href="https://twitter.com/Seattle2019nCov/status/1235359313171898370">taking action</a>.

-Extra reading: Tyler Cowen on the ["growthers" and "base-raters"](https://www.bloomberg.com/opinion/articles/2020-03-03/how-fast-will-the-new-coronavirus-spread-two-sides-of-the-debate), the different camps discussing the growth rate of COVID-19.
+Extra reading: Tyler Cowen on the <a target="_blank" href="https://www.bloomberg.com/opinion/articles/2020-03-03/how-fast-will-the-new-coronavirus-spread-two-sides-of-the-debate">"growthers" and "base-raters"</a>, the different camps discussing the growth rate of COVID-19.

 ## Let's chat!
-Drop a reply, or just come say hi [here](https://twitter.com/billyisyoung/status/1235775930385252355)!
+Drop a reply, or just come say hi <a target="_blank" href="https://twitter.com/billyisyoung/status/1235775930385252355">here</a>!